NRCHKB/node-red-contrib-homekit-docker/README.md

 **Note**: Currently there is a bug in Docker's architecture detection that fails for arm32v6 - eg Raspberry Pi Zero or 1.
 For these devices you currently need to specify the full image tag for arm32v6.

+**Note**: As of Node-RED 2.0.0 release NodeJS 10 is considered deprecated.
+Next major NRCHKB release will drop require NodeJS >= 12.
+Using `latest-12` you can use our image with Node-RED 2.0.0 already!

 ### Quick Start (for those already running Docker)

 ```bash